brootaylor/brootaylor-v3/src/_content/projects/naspers-brunswick-group.md

 ---
-title: Naspers PLC / Brunswick Group
+title: Naspers / Brunswick Group
 # Populates the `meta description` for a page as well as the project landing page project-specific summary
 summary: Collaborated with Hugo & Cat on a successful web project for ECARX, a leading automotive technology company.
 # Populates the opening / `lead` text on a page